FAQ

 To learn more about nudity riders check out the National Society of Intimacy Professional’s Riders + Intimacy Factsheet

-What equipment does an Intimacy Professional Provide?
+What equipment does an intimacy professional (coordinator/director) use?

 What is an Intimacy Barrier or Modesty Garment?